briankendall/forceFullDesktopBar/README.md

 ### Other info

-This project uses code from James Robson's OS X injection tutorial located [here.](http://soundly.me/osx-injection-override-tutorial-hello-world/)

-It also uses mach_inject by Jonathan Rentzsch, located [here.](https://github.com/rentzsch/mach_inject)

-It also also uses fishhook by facebook, located [here.](https://github.com/facebook/fishhook)
+This project makes extensive use of [Frida](https://frida.re) for code injection and function swapping, specifically its core and gum devkits.